jasonsahl/LS-BSR/README.md

 in order to find the query BLAST bit score.
 The query dividied by the reference provides one with the BSR, which can range from 0 to 1.

+contact: jsahl at tgen.org

 To run the program, the following dependencies are required:

-1. USearch (tested version is 6.0.307), must be in path and called "usearch6"
+1. USearch (tested version is 6.0.307), passed as command-line option - only required if a set of gene sequences is not supplied
 2. BioPython, must be in PythonPath
-3.  blastall (tested version is 2.2.25), must be in path
+3.  blastall (tested version is 2.2.25), must be in path as 'blastall'
-4. Prodigal (tested version is 2.60), must be in path
+4. Prodigal (tested version is 2.60), must be in path as 'prodigal' - only required if a set of gene sequences is not supplied

 Command line options include: